aykahsay/SQL-Data-Warehouse-project/README.md

 ---

 ## 🧠 Project Overview
+This project builds
+- **Data Architecture  Designing**: Designging a modern datahouse and analytics using medalion Architecture Bronze,Silver, and Gold layers.
+- **ETL pipeline** : Extracting, Transforming, and Loading data from source systems (ERP and CRM) in to the warehouse.
-This project builds a **SQL-based data warehouse** that consolidates data from multiple systems (ERP and CRM), cleans and transforms it, and enables meaningful analytics using **SQL queries and visualizations**.
+- **Data Modelling**: Developing fact and dimension tables optimized for analytical queries, and enables meaningful analytics using **SQL queries and visualizations**.

 ---